Class: USystemsWorld

 This is ergonomic shortcut for

-that only counts types that should be included.Note
+USystemsWorld::CountRawthat only counts types that should be included.Note

-classes should inherit fromUActorComponent
+Tclasses should inherit fromUActorComponent!Example

-const auto Result = Systems.Count<UShiaComponent>();
+const auto Result = Systems.Count<UShiaComponent>(); -

-public: uint32 CountRaw( const FArchetypeSignature& IncludeSignature, const FArchetypeSignature& ExcludeSignature = {} ) const;
+CountRawpublic: uint32 CountRaw( const FArchetypeSignature& IncludeSignature, const FArchetypeSignature& ExcludeSignature = {} ) const;

 Reflection-enabled